lwmqn/qnode/README.md

 ********************************************
 <a name="API_close"></a>
 ### .close([force,] [callback])
 Disconnects from the Server. qnode will fire a `close` event if it is disconnected.

 **Arguments:**

 1. `force` (_Boolean_): `true` will close the client right away, without waiting for the in-flight messages to be acked.
 This parameter is optional.
-2. `callback` (_Function_): will be called when the client is closed
+2. `callback` (_Function_): will be called when the Client is closed

 **Returns:**